Hearing loss and the holiday blues

 “For many of the millions of hearing impaired Americans, especially the 27 million living with untreated hearing loss, the holidays may not be all that happy,” audiologist Cindy Beyer said.

-Sergei Kochkin, Ph.D., the executive director of the Better Hearing Institute, explains the dichotomy of the festive holiday season against a backdrop of hearing loss: “the holiday season is meant to be a time of thanks, celebration and joy,” he said.
+Sergei Kochkin, Ph.D., the executive director of the Better Hearing Institute, explains the dichotomy of the festive holiday season against a backdrop of hearing loss: “The holiday season is meant to be a time of thanks, celebration and joy,” he said.
 “But for many people, it is a time of year when unaddressed hearing loss can cause them to feel particularly isolated and depressed.
 Even when surrounded by loved ones, a family member’s impaired ability to hear and actively participate in conversation cuts them off.
 Oftentimes, they are left with a sense of sadness, inadequacy and emotional isolation.
 This is especially true when the hearing loss is either unrecognized or is being ‘hidden’ by the family member with hearing loss.”

 - Speak up.
 Let friends and family know you have hearing loss so they can accommodate your hearing needs.
 Most people are quite happy to help by facing you when speaking, speaking clearly and distinctly and repeating things if necessary.

-And if you just can’t seem to shake the holiday blues?
-Reach out to someone to talk about it.
+- Talk about it.
 Give family and friends the opportunity to support you by letting them know what you are going through.

 Don't let the holiday blues get you down.
 If you or a loved one has hearing loss, make this the time to reconnect and bring back the joy of the season once again.